p-ja/acme-fitness-store/lab-guide/Lab-2-Configure-Single-Sign-On.md

     >**Note:** Please be aware that the above command can run for up to two minutes.
 Hold off until the command has completed.

-### Task 6: Explore the API using API Portal
+### Task 6: Explore the API using the API Portal

-1. Run the following command to retrieve the URL for API Portal and then copy the output URL in a browser to access the API portal:
+1. Run the following command to retrieve the URL for the API Portal, and then copy the output URL into a browser to access the API Portal:

    ```shell
    echo "https://${PORTAL_URL}"